 (b) The elections official shall secure and maintain in sealed ballot containers all tabulated ballots.

 (c) The elections official shall establish written procedures to ensure the security, confidentiality, and integrity of any ballots, cast vote records, or any other data collected, stored, or otherwise used pursuant to this section.
 These procedures shall be published on its website at least five days in advance of the audit.

+[We have made extensive comments on the chain of custody and suggest the procedure should be separated to a separate SOS procedure that should be introduced regardless of whether RLA audits are used.]

 Note: Authority cited: Section 12172.5 Government Code; Section 15367, Elections Code.